 You'll be helping to save the planet with each bite.

 The health benefits which include a happier and longer life.

 You probably know and love a few of the ones on our list already.

 For each vegetarian protein we've included three delicious recipes so you can try any of them out today.

-Now you have plenty of variety to chose from, enjoy!
+With so many tasty vegetarian options now you have plenty of variety to chose from, enjoy!

 Maybe you’ve decided to go meatless from time to time.
 Maybe you've adopted a vegetarian or vegan lifestyle, either way you need to keep nutrition on the front burner.

 Protein is an extremely important building block in your body.
-Proteins are needed to maintain and repair your body, fight off disease, and keep energy levels high so you can stay alert all day.
+Proteins are needed to repair your body, fight off disease, and keep energy levels high so you can stay alert all day.
 Making sure you’re eating enough protein is extremely important for your body to function properly.

 While it may seem difficult at first to get your full daily dose of protein with vegetarian foods (on average 46g for women, 56g for men), adding a few of these high-protein vegetarian options into your diet can help you stay strong and feel healthier.ii

 Many of these foods are higher in protein per ounce than animal sources and include fiber, antioxidants, vitamins, and minerals.